 - Standard typing: Select a key on the keyboard by swiping left or right, then double-tap to enter the character.
 Or move your finger around the keyboard to select a key and, while continuing to touch the key with one finger, tap the screen with another finger.
 VoiceOver speaks the key when it's selected, and again when the character is entered. - Touch typing: Touch a key on the keyboard to select it, then lift your finger to enter the character.
 If you touch the wrong key, move your finger on the keyboard until you select the key you want.
-VoiceOver speaks the character for each key as you touch it, but doesn't enter a character until you lift your finger.
-Touch typing works only for the keys that enter text-use standard typing for other keys such as Shift, Delete, and Return. - Choose standard or touch typing: With VoiceOver turned on and a key selected on the keyboard, use the rotor to select Typing Mode, then swipe up or down.
+VoiceOver speaks the character for each key as you touch it, but doesn't enter a character until you lift your finger. - Choose standard or touch typing: With VoiceOver turned on and a key selected on the keyboard, use the rotor to select Typing Mode, then swipe up or down.